Is your data ready for data science?

 Do you have enough data to work with?

-Finally, ingredient #4 - we need to have enough data.
+Finally, ingredient #4 is sufficient data.

 Think of each data point in your table as being a brush stroke in a painting.
-If you have only a few of them, the painting can be pretty fuzzy - it's hard to tell what it is.
+If you have only a few of them, the painting can be fuzzy - it's hard to tell what it is.

 If you add some more brush strokes, then your painting starts to get a little sharper.